janklab/SLF4M/doc/UserGuide.md

 ```

-As a convenience, there is a `logm.Displayable` mix-in class which takes care of this boilerplate for you.
+As a convenience, there is a `logger.Displayable` mix-in class which takes care of this boilerplate for you.
 It provides standard implementations of `disp` and `dispstr` in terms of `dispstrs`.
-If you inherit from `logm.Displayable`, you only need to define `dispstrs`.
+If you inherit from `logger.Displayable`, you only need to define `dispstrs`.

 ### The `dispstr` interface